cosden/cosden.github.io/about.md

 currently serving as one of the founding steering committee members.

 I have a Ph.D. in Mechanical Engineering from University of Pennsylvania.
-A M.S. from Syracuse Univerity, also in Mechcanical Engineering and a Bachelor's in Mechanical Engineering from University of Delaware.
+A M.S. from Syracuse University, also in Mechanical Engineering and a Bachelor's in Mechanical Engineering from University of Delaware.
 It took me a while, but eventually came to the conclusion that I like writing code more than I liked the science or engineering.

-I have 3 terrfic kids who keep life entertainging, fufulling, and exhausting.
-I like good food (and spending too much at Michelan starred resturants), audiobooks, and lifting weights.
+I have [3 terrific daughters](/assets/images/Cruise-2019.jpg) who keep life entertaining, fulfilling, and exhausting.
+I like good food (and spending too much at Michelan starred restaurants), audiobooks, and lifting weights.

 ### Long Version